masalinas/doc-docker-nexus/README.md

 ![Nexus npm authentication method](./images/nexus-npm-configuration.png "Nexus npm authentication method")

-## STEP 12: Configure your npm repository:
+## STEP 12: Configure your role and login for npm repository

 First we must add a new priviledge to our role **gsdpi-developer** to hava access to the npm repository called **gsdpi-npm**.
 Go to Configuration -> Roles -> Edit Role **gsdpi-developer** and add this priviledge **nx-repository-view-npm-*-*** like this: